Skip to main content

 SBA loan vs. home equity investment chart

-While it might not be the best fit if you need a large amount of capital, a Hometap Investment offers a shorter funding timeline, no monthly payments or interest, and no criteria on how you spend the money.
+While it might not be the best fit if you need a large amount of capital, a Hometap Investment offers a shorter funding timeline, no monthly payments or added debt, and no criteria on how you spend the money.

 Tap into your equity with no monthly payments.
 See if you prequalify for a Hometap investment in less than 30 seconds.